GCOM7140/dsg-store-location-analysis/README.md

 head(store_urls)
 ```

 Now we have a vector of URLs for every Dick's Sporting Goods store in the US.
 From these websites, we can scrape address and geo-location information.
 How about we scrape each store's id, name, address, city, state, zip, country, phone, latitude, and longitude?
-As an example, here is the code we're interested in regarding the Stony Point Pkwy store on [Richmond's city website](http://stores.dickssportinggoods.com/va/richmond/):
+Here's the code we're interested in scraping for one of [Richmond's locations](http://stores.dickssportinggoods.com/va/richmond/):

 ------------------------------------------------------------------------